Welcome to today's edition of the Rush 24-7 podcast.

 Just with these two people, Cindy Vinson and Tom Washura.

-And I folks, I understand I had to mention their names.
+And I, folks, I understand I had to mention their names.

-Their names are in the Mercury News, but because I have mentioned their names, I'm fully aware that they're going to dig in and remain.
+But because I have mentioned their names, I'm fully aware that they're going to dig in and remain they can't afford now to publicly move off Obama or any of this.

 They would be humiliated and punished by people in their neighborhoods.